Feedback

 • 5.
 Audio handling — When tool draws clip frames on to the segment, tool will also extract audio from your original video using Web Audio API.
 After that Web Audio API connects these audio context with video's audio track.
 If you have muted original audio of uploaded clips, then those clip tracks will be ignored.
 And if you have added background music, then that music will also mixed in original video's audio track.

 • 6.
 Recording the merged stream — The MediaRecorder API is responsible for capturing everything drawn on the HTML canvas element along with mixed audio.
 It saves this separately and then assembles them into a single video blob.
-As all the procesing and merging clips is a real time task, so merging a 10-minute video takes about 10 minute.
+As all the processing and merging clips is a real time task, so merging a 10-minute video takes about 10 minute.

 • 7.
 Creating thumbnail previews — Whenever user select a clip, tool generate preview thumbnails for every clip in your timeline.
 This preview thumbnails have multiple frames from the selected video file.
-These thmbnails helps you to identify which clip is without play clip.
+These thumbnails helps you to identify which clip is without play clip.

 • 8.
 Providing navigation controls — In the final merged video, tool tracks the points where each original clip starts and ends.
-Back and Next button below the merged video player helps you to jump directly to the beginning of each clip, which helps to to finad each clip in final merged video.
+Back and Next button below the merged video player helps you to jump directly to the beginning of each clip, which helps to find each clip in final merged video.

 • 9.
 Downloading the final file — After merging, when you click download button, the video blob is saved to your computer as an MP4 or WebM file.
 The original clips will remain untouched on your computer.